34th Annual Course Photo – Sept. 2019

 COURSE DESCRIPTION:

-The “38th Annual Critical Issues in Tumor Microenvironment: Angiogenesis, Metastasis and Immunology” course will continue to offer the best in critical analysis of what is currently known about the tumor microenvironment, angiogenesis, metastasis, immunology.
-This will include chimeric antigen receptor (CAR) T-cell therapies, tumor metabolism, and the role of microbiome.
-The faculty is internationally recognized.
-They will present their latest findings from their clinics and laboratories.
+The “39th Annual Critical Issues in Tumor Microenvironment: Angiogenesis, Metastasis and Immunology” course will continue to offer the best in critical analysis of what is currently known about the tumor microenvironment, angiogenesis, metastasis, immunology, including novel chimeric antigen receptor (CAR) T-cell therapies, tumor metabolism, and the role of microbiome.
+This year, we will include two new lectures on cancer neuroscience and the use of Artificial Intelligence for cancer research.
+The faculty, consisting of internationally recognized experts, will present their latest findings from their clinics and laboratories.
 The goal is to highlight key gaps in present knowledge of cancer and outline future directions for research at the bench, in the clinic, and in drug development.

 LEARNING OBJECTIVES: